xHarbourCom/vxh/function_ref.md

 ## AdsDDFreeTable()
 Alters an ADT table and makes it a free Advantage table file.
 A free Advantage table file can be used without the need of an Advantage Data Dictionary.<br>

-Please check [here](https://devzone.advantagedatabase.com/dz/webhelp/Advantage11/ace_adsddfreetable.htm) for more details.
+Please check  <a href="https://devzone.advantagedatabase.com/dz/webhelp/Advantage11/ace_adsddfreetable.htm" target="_blank">here</a> for more details.